giantswarm/aws-admission-controller/README.md

 - In a `AWSControlPlane` resource, it validates the Control Plane ID is matching against `G8sControlPlane` resource.
 - In a `AWSMachineDeployment` resource, it validates the Machine Deployment ID is matching against `MachineDeployment` resource.

+- In a `NetworkPool` resource, it validates the .Spec.CIDRBlock from other NetworkPools and also checks if there's overlapping from Docker CIDR, Kubernetes cluster IP range or tenant cluster CIDR.

 The certificates for the webhook are created with CertManager and injected through the CA Injector.

 ## Ownership